r-hub/r-minimal/README.md

 Currently the (R 4.4.1) `r-minimal` image is 23.74MB compressed, and 45.88MB uncompressed.

-All images use Alpine Linux.
+All current images use Alpine Linux 3.22.
+Older images use older Alpine releases.

 The images include the `installr` tools that can install R packages from CRAN or GitHub: